Digital image correlation for crack measurement

 The value of 0.1 mm was chosen according to the uncertainty of displacement measurements under DIC.

-- At the end of the script, the user obtains the crack advancement graph as a function of the test images, as well as a .csv file containing this data.
+- At the end of the script, the user obtains the crack advancement graph as a function of the test images and a .csv file containing this data.

 It is important to note that the crack position is expressed in the simulation mesh frame.